St Andrew's Church

 J. Ferguson-Davie as the first Bishop of the Diocese.

-The legacy of the St Andrew’s Church Mission continues through
+The legacy of the St Andrew’s Church Msion continues through

 both the Cathedral and all the parishes established in the